jknightlab/GitHub_and_Rmd_Introduction/README.md

 # GitHub_and_Rmd_Introduction

-This is my practice markdown document.
+This is my practice document.

 Use a blank line to separate paragraphs